RedlionEster/Habit-Tracker-App/README.md

 ## Note:

-Note: This is a basic example and can be extended with more features or implemented with a Graphic User Interface.
+Note: This is a basic CLI App and can be extended with more features or implemented with a Graphic User Interface.